 Though he’s dressed down, Don’s casual aesthetic initially looks similar to his weekend attire during his days in advertising.
 He kicks back in the motel room with a mint green double-knit polyester polo shirt with short sleeves and a breast pocket for Don to keep his Old Gold cigarettes (lest we forget, he stopped smoking Lucky Strikes after they dropped his agency!)
 There is white piping on the shirt’s large collar and on each side of the four-button placket that extends down to mid-chest.

-The same shirt makes another appearance a week later when Don wears it with his blue bomber jacket and khaki trousers as he returns to the Sharon Motel.
+The same shirt makes another appearance a week later when Don wears it with his blue Derby jacket and khaki trousers as he returns to the Sharon Motel.
 His Cadillac fixed, Don allows the motel owner Del to talk him into joining Del’s fellow Legionnaires for an evening of drinking and stories.
 A desperate Del also offers Don two free nights at the motel if he fixes the Coke machine.
 How interesting… just as Don had appealed to McCann-Erickson for his ability to service the Coca-Cola account, even here he can’t evade people wanting him to service Coke.

 The mint green polo shirt makes a final appearance during the first day of activities at the Big Sur retreat in “Person to Person” (Episode 7.14), when he wears it with a pair of light tan chinos, brown leather loafers, and black socks.

 A white-stitched umbrella logo on the top of the breast pocket indicated to me that this was likely a vintage piece, so I did some digging and found a nearly identical shirt in black at the online vintage retailer Rusty Zipper that identified it as a polyester shirt offered by the Arnold Palmer brand in the 1970s.